 Andrea Taylor – textile artist, tutor and President of The Victorian Feltmakers Inc.

 (click the red links to see more about our judges)

 See the WINNER for 2020 as well as Highly Commended, and Best use of Embroidery: ATAA 2020 winner

 ATAA 2020 winner: PAULA MARTIN (sponsored by ArtWear Publications)

 ATAA 2020 judges’ highly commended: KAREN McGREGOR (sponsored by Segue Financial Services)

 Best Use of Embroidery: Mandy Ginsberg (sponsored by The Embroiderers Guild, Victoria)

-Viewers Choice will be determined once the exhibition is able to be opened to the general public – once the COVID-19 situation allows.
+Viewers Choice will be determined should the exhibition get up and running – once the COVID-19 situation allows.

 The book showing all finalists’ artworks (including information about each artwork and an artist’s statement), plus information about our judges and some of their artworks may be purchased HERE.

 Please check back here regularly for all the latest news, as well as by liking and following the ATAA Facebook page.